Wouter-VDP/ProtoTyping/README.md

 ## CRTdata

-Smal module to store the CRThit info in data.
+Module to store the CRThit info in data.

 For further questions:
 woutervdp@g.harvard.edu